Flamitsu/ignix/README.md

 - Rustup configured
 - x86_64 architecture
 - QEMU installed and configured with a Linux OS instance
-- QEMU virtual snapshot of the virtual machine before executing the software
+- A virtual machine snapshot before executing the software
 ## Installation
 Make sure you have the [rustup](https://rust-lang.org/tools/install/) toolchain before trying to build the binary.